Prestige (sociolinguistics): Standard varieties and covert prestige

 Prestige varieties are those that are regarded mostly highly within a society.
 As such, the standard language, the form promoted by authorities—usually governmental or from those in power—and considered "correct" or otherwise superior, is often the prestige variety.
 However, there are many exceptions to this rule, such as Arabic, in which Egyptian Arabic is widely used in mass media aimed at international audiences, while Literary Arabic (also known as Standard Arabic) is a more prestigious form.
 Prestige varieties do not exhibit features, grammatically speaking, which prove them superior in terms of logic, efficacy or aesthetics.
 With certain exceptions, they are the language varieties of the prestigious social classes.
 Therefore, the prestige variety of a given language community or nation-state has symbolic significance and may act as an instrument of political power.

 The notion of a standard language in a speech community is related to the prestige of the languages spoken in the community.
 In general, "greater prestige tends to be attached to the notion of the standard, since it can function in higher domains, and has a written form."
 While there are some counterexamples, such as Arabic, "prestigious and standard varieties [tend to] coincide to the extent that the two terms can be used interchangeably."

 In countries like the United States, where citizens speak many different languages and come from a variety of national and ethnic groups, there is a "folk linguistic" belief that the most prestigious dialect is the single standard dialect of English that all people should speak.
-Linguist Rosina Lippi-Green believes that this belief in a standard language defends and rationalizes the preservation of the social order, since it equates "nonstandard" or "substandard" language with "nonstandard or substandard human beings."
+Linguist Rosina Lippi-Green argues that this belief in a standard language defends and rationalizes the preservation of the social order.
 Linguists believe that no variety of language is inherently better than any other, for every language serves its purpose of allowing its users to communicate.
 This is because every variety of a language is systematic and rule governed.
 These rules do not contain a hierarchy, thus certain varieties—linguistically—are not placed above another.

 The terms and conditions of prestige assigned to a language variety are subject to change depending on speaker, situation and context.
-A dialect or variety which is considered prestigious in one context, will not carry the same status in another.
+A dialect or variety which is considered prestigious in one context will not carry the same status in another.
 The relative status of language varies according to audience, situation and other contextual elements such as geographic location.
 Covert prestige refers to relatively high value placed on a non-standard form of language.